zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

-In order to correctly apply the :doc:`special_bonds <special_bonds>` settings (also known as "exclusions"), LAMMPS needs to maintain for each atom a list of atoms that are connected to this atom either with a bond or are connected to a bonded atom.
+In order to correctly apply the :doc:`special_bonds <special_bonds>` settings (also known as "exclusions"), LAMMPS needs to maintain for each atom a list of atoms that are connected to this atom, either directly with a bond or indirectly through bonding with an intermediate atom(s).
 The purpose is to either remove or tag those pairs of atoms in the neighbor list.
 This information is stored with individual atoms and thus the maximum number of such "special" neighbors is set when the simulation box is created.
-When reading (relative) geometry and topology of a 'molecule' from a :doc:`molecule file <molecule>`, LAMMPS will build the list of such "special" for the molecule atom (if not given in the molecule file explicitly).
+When reading (relative) geometry and topology of a 'molecule' from a :doc:`molecule file <molecule>`, LAMMPS will build the list of such "special" neighbors for the molecule atom (if not given in the molecule file explicitly).
 The error is triggered when the resulting list is too long for the space reserved when creating the simulation box.
 The solution is to increase the